kentdaitken/Open-Government/open by default.md

 http://open.canada.ca/en/canadian-open-data-experience-code

 However, over time that has - rightly - evolved into a transition away from "open data" hackathons to "specific problem" hackathons that will likely draw upon open data as one resource of many.
-Which is a reasonable parallel to the wider arc of open government:

-Today: open government is led by "open government" teams

-The goal: "open government" is a name that describes what happens across an ecosystem of players inside government (programs, policy, services) and outside.

-The "goal" state happens all the time, but it's not yet the standard.
-As William Gibson said, “the future is here, it’s just not evenly distributed.”

 So now we're seeing things like Dementia Hack, an accessibility hack called Inclusive Design, Aquahacking, Traffic Jam, and a data analysis competiton called Data Competition Canada (we've pitched datasets, but we won't know if they've opted to use them until the competition launches):